Tampa City Bus Accident Lawyer

 While city buses don’t get into accidents all that often, when they do, they can cause many damages.
 If you have been a victim, seek legal help as soon as possible.

 Obtaining compensation from a common carrier can be a complex process.
-Seek legal help from the Tampa personal injury lawyers at Anderson & Anderson.
+Seek legal help from the Tampa bus accident lawyers at Anderson & Anderson.
 We know the processes involved and will assist you in getting full compensation for your injuries and other damages.
 Contact our office today to schedule a free consultation.
 Call 813-251-0072 or fill out the online form.